Apps for Managing Kids Activities (2026) — What Actually Helps Parents

 • doesn’t unify across activities

-• doesn’t integrate into a full family schedule
+• doesn’t create a full family schedule

 ---